-A haunted trail can be a cheap and effective way to scare your visitors on Halloween, and make them earn their candy.
-Or it can be used for a party or another special event and tailored to your specific needs.
+Many haunted trail ideas are both cheap and effective ways to scare your visitors on Halloween and make them earn their candy.
+You can use DIY Halloween decor or purchase some premade items and special effects, or it can be used for a party or another special event and tailored to your specific needs.

 Video of the Day

 A haunted trail can be made more memorable with a theme.
 Your choice of theme might be influenced by access to existing props.
-The ages of participants should also be taken into consideration.
-Some good themes for a trail intended for children might be: Ghosts and Ghouls, Witches and Wizards, or Creepy Crawlies.
-For teenagers or adults some themes might be: Insane Asylum, Graveyard, Mad Scientist or Ancient Crypt.
+The ages of the participants should also be taken into consideration.

-If you only have a small space, you can hang sheets of black plastic or tarp to make the walls of a maze.
-If you have a larger space, you will need to provide obvious markers for your visitors so they don't get lost, such as
+If you only have a small space, you can hang sheets of black plastic, trash bags or tarp to make the walls of a maze.
+If you have a larger space, you will need to provide obvious markers for your visitors so they don't get lost, such as:

 - LED lights inside jars or lanterns